Rescheduled for Saturday, May 15!

-Every season brings beautiful changes to the Preserve’s landscape, and, in springtime, we celebrate the return of longer days, warmer temperatures – and budding trees, shrubs, and perennial plants.
-While these blooms occur naturally, we have much work to do to plant colorful annuals, fresh herbs, and plants to attract butterflies.
-At the Spring Celebration, visitors are invited to help with these plantings!
-Children can enjoy outdoor activities and a range of projects, including creating bird feeders, acorn pendants, and more.
-Defenders of Wildlife will give two presentations on raptor conservation, with live rescued owls and hawks to see up close.
+Every season brings beautiful changes to the Preserve’s landscape, and, in Springtime, we celebrate the return of longer days, warmer temperatures – and budding trees, shrubs, and perennial plants.
+While these blooms occur naturally, we have much work to do to plant colorful annuals, organic vegetables and herbs, and plants to attract butterflies, honeybees, and other pollinators.

 Pay at the Gatehouse; includes parking.

 May 15, 2021

 Venue: Check at Gate House

 Directions from NYC: Long Island Expressway to exit 36 (Searingtown Road/Port Washington).
 At the light, make a left and go under the Long Island Expressway heading north.
 Take Searingtown Road north, it will change into Port Washington Boulevard and then into Middle Neck Road.
 The Preserve will be on the right.